stepanbenes/doctoral-thesis/notes.md

 # Content of paper

-## Introduction: State of the art in FEM file formats, current state of existing FEM computation solutions; State of the art in FEM file formats and existing FEM computation solutions
+## Introduction: State of the art in FEM file formats, current state of existing FEM computation solutions

 ## Architecture: Description of cloud-based FEM solution architecture